mbbu/16S_Accreditation/Dada2_report.md

 The datasets used were 16S rRNA amplicon sequencing data from (input sample names).

 ## Preprocessing ##
+With regards to number and lengths of the reads, there were        reads ranging from ()bp to ()bp in length.
+However, two samples had distinctively longer reads than the expected output form the sequencing platform that was used.
 Quality of the reads was analyzed by plotting quality profiles of random samples using an in-built feature provided by DADA2.
 Majority of the reads were noted to be of poor sequence quality with the first 40 bases of most reads exhibiting a low Phred score which could have been attributed to the high percentage
 N-count at the start of the reads.
 Primer metadata also indicated the barcode sequences and reverse primers that were still present in the reads and could have contributed to the low quality reported.
 Moreover, high adapter content characterized the end of the reads.

 ### Raw Quality Profiles for forward reads ###